prime31/StateKit/README.md

 _machine.addState( new AttackState() );
 _machine.addState( new ChaseState() );

-// reason (which is optional) allows the current state to check constraints and change state if desired then updates the state machine
-// these two methods would typically be called in an Update/FixedUpdate of an object machine.reason();
-machine.update( Time.deltaTime );
+// this method would typically be called in an Update/FixedUpdate of an object machine.update( Time.deltaTime );

 // change states. the state machine will automatically create and cache an instance of the class (in this case ChasingState)